SpamExperts/OrangeAssassin/docs/configuration.rst

 .. note::

-    The order the files IS important as it determines the order of the rules loading and executing.
+    The order of the files IS important as it determines the order of the rules loading and executing.
 To change the order in which the rules are checked see the :ref:`priority rule option <priority-rule-options>`.